DSMaVie/queen-api/README.md

 ## Setup

 Since this project relies on [poetry](https://python-poetry.org/), you need this installed.
-The :code:`python` version used is :code:`3.10.2`.
+The `python` version used is `3.10.2`.
 You need to have that installed before installing all dependencies with:

 ```bash
 poetry install
 ```

 The GraphQL API itself uses [strawberry](https://strawberry.rocks) and for now its developement server.
-You can start it with
+You can start it with:

 ```bash
 poetry run strawberry server queen_api.main:schema